Dr Sampurnanand Sports Stadium

-Dr Sampurnanand Multipurpose sports stadium, nicknamed Sigra Stadium, is located in Varanasi, Uttar Pradesh.
-The stadium is the main stadium in the city where first-class cricket matches are held since 1964 to 2003.
-Association football club Varanasi City FC use the stadium for home games.
+Dr Sampurnanand Multipurpose Sports Stadium, nicknamed Sigra Stadium, is located in Varanasi, Uttar Pradesh.
+It is the main city stadium where most of football matches are held.

 History

 The ground is managed by the Government of Uttar Pradesh.
 This stadium is a multi-dimensional sports facility with excellent support features.

 The ground was host to a varied set of state and national level events; this complex has volleyball, association football, and kabaddi grounds.
 Also known as Sigra Stadium, this facility hosts a range of cultural and entertainment events of the locality as well.
 Training sessions of different events are held here on a daily basis and lot of youngsters from the area are the beneficiaries.